 I'm a mental health and addiction recovery counselor currently providing telehealth services in Oregon.
-I'm not accepting new clients.
+I'm accepting new clients.

 Licensed Professional Counselor in Hillsboro, OR